Azure/azure-osconfig/docs/architecture.md

 ## 4.4.
 Modules Manager

 The Modules Manager receives serialized MPI C API requests from the MPI REST API server and/or from the Orchestrator and dispatches the requests over MMI to the appropriate Management Modules.
-The Modules Manager returns the Modules responses to the MPI REST API server and/or the Orchestrator.
+The Modules Manager returns the responses from the modules to the MPI REST API server and/or the Orchestrator.

 <img src="assets/modulesmanager.png" alt="Modules Manager" width=40%/>